UNM-CARC/QuickBytes/X11_forwarding.md

 # X11 Forwarding

-X11 Forwarding allows any graphical user interface to open on your client machine while the software itself is being run on a CARC machine.
+X11 Forwarding allows any graphical user interface to open on your client machine while the software itself is being run on a CARC cluster compute node.
 This QuickByte will show you how to do X11 forwarding yourself.

 ## On a Mac